Seteco/Somorrostro/Home.md

 ## How it works?

 You run a daemon on your linux: `netdata`.
 This daemon is written in C and is extremely lightweight.
-With less than 1% CPU utilization of a single core (for the netdata core, plugins may use more), you will get hundreds of charts and thousands of metrics, **all collected and visualized per second**.
+With less than 1% CPU utilization of a single core (for the netdata core, plugins may use more), you get hundreds of charts and thousands of metrics, **all collected and visualized per second**.

 **netdata**: